Student writing in organizer while sitting on picnic rugKarolinaGrabowskaKarolinaGrabowskaStudent writing in organizer while sitting on picnic rug

 The new technology will deliver a maximum range of up to 745 miles on a full charge.

-Charging speed is another area where Toyota’s solid-state batteries could revolutionize the industry.
+Charging speed is another area where Toyota’s Solid-state batteries could revolutionize the industry.
 The company asserts that these batteries can be recharged in under 10 minutes, a dramatic improvement over current fast-charging solutions, which often take 30 minutes or more to reach 80% capacity.
 This could make EVs as convenient as refueling a gasoline-powered car.

 Toyota's game changing solid-state battery can charge to 80% in 10 minutes.